Michigan – Pittsburgh – Wyss Regenerative Medicine Resource Center

 Application Criteria.
 Projects must clearly align with the core mission of NIDCR.
 Technologies should be sufficiently mature through discovery research with demonstrable in vivo proof of principle data (preferably in a clinically-relevant large animal model), and within ~3 years of FDA submission for the initiation of a clinical trial and/ or Technology Readiness Level of ~4 or above (see https://ncai.nhlbi.nih.gov/ncai/resources/techreadylevels for additional guidance).
 While ITP funding cannot be used to support clinical trials, funding may be used for expert regulatory and other consultations in support of an FDA submission, available through our Core Services (please refer to the Core Services & Resource tab above).
 Projects that are directed towards achieving technology development milestones that substantiate readiness for enabling FDA submission and clinical adoption through commercialization will receive greater consideration for funding.

 Budget.
-The ITP program provides one-year grants of up to $300,000 per project (exclusive of indirect costs), with all projects requiring a cost share of more than 10% of the budget (indirect costs to be paid at the federally-negotiated rate of the awardee institution/ company).
+The ITP program provides one-year awards of up to $300,000 per project (exclusive of indirect costs), with all projects requiring a cost share of more than 10% of the budget (indirect costs to be paid at the federally-negotiated rate of the awardee institution/ company).
 Awards may be renewable, pending progress reviews.
 Funding will be allocated to specific projects and milestones, in collaboration with Core Services.
 In addition to the scientific Core Services (please refer to the Core Services tab above), services and resources available through the MPWRM Resource Center include expertise in market research and competitive landscape assessment, manufacturing, and regulatory/ clinical studies consulting, which can be used to address key business questions.
 Budget is not required at the pre-proposal stage.

 Proposal Application and Review Process.
 The application process consists of two rounds (pre-/ full proposal submissions).
 At each stage, applications will be reviewed by a team of clinicians, scientists, technology commercialization and regulatory experts from academia and industry, and NIDCR program directors on scientific merit, technology readiness level, expected project outcomes and impact, appropriateness of the technology and its ability to support the clinical needs and market opportunities in DOC therapeutic areas.
 Pre-proposal applications that receive high evaluations will be invited to submit a full proposal application.
 Following review by translational experts, funding decisions will be made by the Operating Committee in collaboration with program directors from NIDCR.